mesosphere-backup/dcos-metrics/DEMO.md

 This module is included in DCOS EE (only), starting with 1.7.

 In DCOS 1.7 EE, the module supports forwarding metrics in `statsd` format to `metrics.marathon.mesos`.
-Support for additional export destinations is planned for DCOS 1.8 EE.
+In 1.8 EE, this has been replaced with a more reliable/flexible Kafka-based system for getting metrics off of the nodes.
+See [the main README](README.md).

 Here are some examples for trying out metrics support on a 1.7+ EE cluster: